 A good example of this would be the Morgan Motor Company who have been hand crafting their cars since 1909.
 We believe every car that comes out of the workshop is indeed a classic even though they may have just been built.

-Which brings me back to the NEC Classic Car Show last year (2014), sponsored by Lancaster Insurance (a well known classic car insurance broker), who decided that the Mazda MX-5 can be considered a classic car (deservedly so) and an MG ZT is not, even though the MG marque is steeped in history established 95 years ago?
+Which brings me back to the NEC Classic Car Show last year (2014).
+Who decided that the Mazda MX-5 can be considered a classic car (deservedly so), but an MG ZT is not, even though the MG marque is steeped in history established 95 years ago?
 After all MG ZT were the club declined a stand at the NEC although please note that show organisers said this was down to “miscommunication”.
 It would seem the battle rages on at the expense of the Classic Car enthusiast.

 The word “classic” can have many meanings depending on its context, for example a good definition that portrays the classic car is “a very good example of its kind” as per the Oxford Dictionary no less.
 At Heritage Classic Car Insurance we feel some of the factors considered are not only about the car but also about the owner and their lifestyle.
 A classic car club member using his pride and joy on weekends only, with a main car being used to go to work in the week is an ideal example of a classic car owner even if his car is an MG ZT.

-If you’re still not sure if your car is a classic or not why not call Heritage Classic Car Insurance on 0121 248 9229 for a quotation.
-Our Personal Client Managers will guide you through the process taking everything in to consideration especially your classic car.
+If you’re still not sure if your car is a classic or not why not call Heritage Classic Car Insurance on 0121 248 9229 for a friendly conversation.
+Our knowledgeable team can help you find out whether your car is eligible for classic car insurance, too.